suren-m/cw/labs/02_kubernetes/04_deployments.md

     ```bash
     # Make sure you're in `cw-app` directory

-    # Make sure to replace <your-username> with your docker hub username (or surenmcode if you're having problems with docker hub)
+    # Make sure to replace <your-username> with your docker hub username
+    # (or surenmcode if you're having problems with your docker hub username)

     kubectl create deploy cw-app --image=<your-username>/cw-app:1.0 -o yaml --dry-run > cw-app.yaml
     ```